 Frozen meats and seafood are meats and seafood that have been frozen to extend their shelf life.
 The demand for frozen poultry, beef, pork, and seafood is increasing due to concerns over food safety and longer storage benefits.
 Many consumers prefer frozen over fresh meat because of its convenience.

 Frozen dairy products are frozen desserts made from milk and milk products.
-They can include ice cream, frozen yogurt, frozen desserts, sherbet, and more.
+They can include ice cream, frozen yogurt, and sherbet.
+Desserts from the frozen desserts market are also a type of frozen dairy products.
 They are important because they extend shelf life, allow for year-round availability, and are a common food choice.

 Frozen bakery products are pre-prepared baked goods that have been frozen to maintain their freshness and quality.
 They can include breads, pastries, cakes, muffins, pizzas, pies, and quiches.
 Frozen bakery products are important because they are convenient, versatile, and can be healthy.
 They can also help bakeries streamline production and improve efficiency.